antonio-hus/MPP/README.md

   - File Uploads
     - Go to /files route in the frontend and upload / download server media.
     - In the backend media is saved under MPP/media/uploads.

+### Assignment 6: Gold Tier
+- Bronze Tier
+  - Added two new classes: Hotels and Rooms
+  - Both classes have full CRUD operation availability which can be tested from the frontend - see relevant routes from the dashboard.
+  - Filtering and Sorting can be done on all fields of the entities, including on the foreign key Hotel-Room and multiple criteria at once.
+Can also be tested from the Hotels / Rooms browsing pages.
+  - Django ORM was used to create the models (default ORM of the framework).
+See bookings>models>*.py files.
+- Silver Tier
+  - Populating Tables:
+    - Run ```set DJANGO_SETTINGS_MODULE=MPP.MPP.settings_loadtest``` to get in the test environment database
+    - Run ```python loadtest.py```
+    - Data will now be generated ~500.000 entities
+    - Run ```set DJANGO_SETTINGS_MODULE=MPP.MPP.settings``` only after testing the Silver Tier to get back to the development database
+  - Performance Optimization:
+    - Added Indexes to Hotel ratings, Room hotels (foreign key) & price per night, Bookings start date & end date
+    - Using select_related query optimization to get relevant data before it is actually needed saving time on those trips to the db (e.g. the hotel to which a room belongs)
+    - Complex Statistical Query: Which hotels have an average room price above the overall average across all hotels — and how do their total capacity and rating compare? - see booking>views>statistics.py
+  - Performance Testing:
+    - Download & Open JMeter from Apache (e.g. on my machine ```cd C:\apache-jmeter-5.6.3\bin``` and then ```jmeter.bat```)
+    - Uncomment this line in manage.py ```# os.environ.setdefault("DJANGO_SETTINGS_MODULE", "MPP.loadtest_settings")``` and run the server with ```python manage.py runserver```
+    - A GUI screen will open.
+Load the loadtest.jmx file and hit the green button to start running.
+Watch the listeners and analyze results.
+You can view the difference between having and not having indexes by removing migration 0005 (this adds indexes).
+    - Results after index optimizations:
+      - Average: 109714
+      - Min: 19647
+      - Max: 142953
+      - Std.
+Dev.: 291507.15
+      - Throughput: 24.7 /min (Requests)
+- Gold Tier
+  - Authentication System
+    - Added basic Register / Login Functionality using Django's builtin authentication system
+    - Added Register / Login Serializers and Views
+    - Added Frontend Api Calls for the Views
+    - Added authentication pages - /auth/, /auth/login, /auth/register
+    - In case a user is not authenticated it will be automatically redirected to /auth/
+  - User Roles
+    - Added a BookingUser custom user model extending Django's AbstractUser (so it has a bunch of fields - phone number, email, full name, etc.)
+    - Even more the BookingUser can have one of two roles: user or admin
+    - In the frontend the role is also stored in local storage, based on that the admin gets the additional Dashboard route in the Header
+  - Logging System
+    - Added OperationLogs model which stores the operation type, which user performed it, the object and model upon the operation was done and the timestamp
+    - Added a decorator to automatically pick up the request and user and create a log entity (see utils.py)
+  - Background Monitoring Thread
+    - Added Monitored User model which stores the monitored user and the time he was flagged
+    - Added settings configurations for the monitoring mechanism thresholds
+    - Added thread running on ```python manage.py runserver``` and bookings app ready
+  - Admin Dashboard
+    - Added admin permission decorator check
+    - Added monitored-users view only accessible to admins
+    - Added operation-log view only accessible to admins
+    - Added admin dashboard  at the path ```/dashboard```
+  - Simulated Attack Scenario
+    - Perform a high volume of crud operations
+    - Go to ```/dashboard``` and see the monitored user and their logs
+    - In the backend console you can see the message "We have a suspicious user: user_id"